timwahoo/chi-separation/README.md

 # License
 We provide software license for academic research purpose only and NOT for commercial or clinical use.
 To renew the license, please contact snu.list.software@gmail.com.
-For commercial use of our software, contact us (snu.list.software@gmail.com) for licensing via Seoul National University.Please email to “snu.list.software@gmail.com” with the following information:
+For commercial use of our software, contact us (snu.list.software@gmail.com) with the following information:

 Name: